overwolf/overwolf.github.io/docs/api/overwolf-settings.md

 sidebar_label: overwolf.settings
 ---

-Use the `overwolf.settings` API to view and modify one of the following Overwolf settings properties:
+Use this API to view and modify one of the following Overwolf settings properties:

 * Hotkeys – register a function for a given hotkey, or retrieve an existing hotkey key combination.
 * Retrieve the current Overwolf user language.